 Exercises: Stretching exercises have also been influential in the treatment.
 For example, knee stretches support improving the flexibility of the calves, hamstrings, and quadriceps muscles to decrease the tension through the tendon.

 Moreover, strengthening exercises are also helpful for the quadriceps muscles, especially the VMO muscles, which control kneecap movement, hamstrings, and glutes muscles.
 It benefits diminish the strain on the tendon.
 Doctors should prescribe more strengthening exercises as patients heal.
 Furthermore, many people do not pay more attention to it and go for sports regularly.
 It can lead to severe issues.
 They should discuss with their doctors when it is safe to return to sports activity.

 Medicines: Many people get relief by taking NSAIDs (non-steroidal anti-inflammatory medication) to treat decreased quadriceps tendon pain and inflammation in the knee.
 There are also some other drugs such as the pain reliever acetaminophen (Tylenol), naproxen (Aleve, Naprosyn), and the anti-inflammatory drugs aspirin (Bayer), ibuprofen (Advil, Motrin).

 Injections: Doctors also recommend injection in more severe cases.
 Corticosteroid or plasma-rich protein (PRP) knee injections are very popular in this regard.
-A single corticosteroid injection can lessen pain and swelling, but repeated injections can create the tendon to weaken and enhance the chances of injury.
+A single corticosteroid injection can lessen pain behind knee and swelling, but repeated injections can create the tendon to weaken and enhance the chances of injury.